Pimlico Race Course: Non-racing events

 Pimlico Race Course was the original US site for Virgin Festival from 2006 through 2008.
 The first was held on September 23, 2006, featuring bands The Killers, Red Hot Chili Peppers, and The Who.
 In 2007, it was a two-day festival (August 4–5) and featured The Police, the Beastie Boys, The Smashing Pumpkins, and Velvet Revolver.
 Its name was altered, to Virgin Mobile Festival, when it returned to Pimlico on August 9–10, 2008, with five headliners: The Foo Fighters, Kanye West, Stone Temple Pilots, Jack Johnson, and Nine Inch Nails.
 The event moved to Merriweather Post Pavilion in 2009.

-Since 2014, Pimlico Race Course has been home to Moonrise (festival), an electronic dance music festival featuring artists such as Above & Beyond, Bassnectar, and Kaskade.
+Since 2014, Pimlico Race Course has been home to Moonrise, an electronic dance music festival featuring artists such as Above & Beyond, Bassnectar, and Kaskade.

 The Orthodox Jewish community nearby to the race track also use Pimlico Race Course to burn their chametz every year.

 Transportation

-Pimlico Race Course is typically accessed from either the Rogers Avenue Metro Station to the east in Park Heights, Baltimore, and to the west by the Mount Washington Light Rail station in Mount Washington.
+Pimlico Race Course is typically accessed from either the Rogers Avenue Metro Station to the west in Park Heights, Baltimore, and to the east by the Mount Washington Light Rail station in Mount Washington.
 For major events, a shuttle is typically in place by the Maryland Transit Administration going to the race course from light rail and metro stations.